Micah-McCollum/Pocket-Morty-Evaluator/README.md

 - Create and manage Morty characters with detailed stat blocks
 - Build teams of Mortys
 - Evaluate Morty stats for worthiness via stat scoring parameters
-- Secure user-based authentication with H2 database
+- Secure user-based authentication with Spring Security and MySQL 8.4
+- Passwords stored using BCrypt hashing
 - Fully tested with unit tests and Postman integration tests

 ---